bigscience-workshop/data_tooling/README.md

 # Data Tooling and Governance
-Tools for managing datasets for governance and training.
+Tools for managing datasets for governance and training large language models.

 ## Issues we aim to address
 - How do we automatically curate data to create datasets that are performant and comply with BigScience ethical values?